 Ignition methods (spark/automatic): A spark ignition, like the ignition of an outdoor gas grill, has a push-button igniter that produces just enough spark to ignite the gas.

-Electronic start-up: Because this is the most sophisticated of all ignition systems, all you have to do is flick a switch (which may be placed in your house) or press a button on a remote to ignite the fire pit.
+Electronic start-up: Because this is the most sophisticated of all ignition systems, all you have to do is flick a switch (which may be placed in your house) or press a button on a remote to ignite the tabletop fire pit.

-Consider both the function and the surroundings of your outdoor space when choosing the best fire pit table for your location.
+Consider both the function and the surroundings of your outdoor space when choosing the best tabletop gas fire pit table for your location.
 Consider the layout of your area, from furniture placement to the setting's size, scale, and architecture.
 Firepit tables come in a variety of sizes to accommodate a variety of settings, ranging from tiny 20-inch versions to large-scale 45-inch ones.

 Firepit tables 20-25 inches in diameter are excellent for small areas such as decks, patios, or porches, while large-scale versions 40-45 inches in diameter create a dramatic centerpiece inside a big seating arrangement for the ultimate outdoor lounge.